 Once a new Vizsla brings to your home, it’s necessary to keep them separately.
 Know that It’s too dangerous to let them interact with each other without any controlled situation.

 In my case, that room is our laundry room.
 I’m pretty much sure that your cat also would like the laundry room.
-So, after choosing the safe place, make sure to fix a baby gate to its door.
+So, after choosing a safe place, make sure to fix a baby gate to its door.
 Because we could have to ensure that only the cat can enter the room.

 Then keep your cat inside the safe room and shut the door.